Persualia/news-religio-cat/README.md

 * Model: `text-embedding-3-small` (1536-D).
 * Vectorize: **content chunks** (mandatory).
 Optionally title/description later if we see gains.
-* Normalization: not required for cosine in OpenSearch; keep raw vector from API.
+* Normalization: not required for cosine in Qdrant; keep raw vector from API.

 ---